MariaGeorge22/AirBnB_clone/README.md

-This README file is for AirBNB_cloNE
+This README file is for AirBNB